 The ninth award of the evening was extended to the internationally acclaimed singer and songwriter Gordon Lightfoot.
 You can hear the rhythm and the longing in his lyrics.
 The award was presented by Dr. Andrew Weil.
 Gordon Lightfoot went on to perform his iconic song “If You Could Read My Mind” for the Academy guests, accompanied by the Washington Chamber Orchestra.

 U.S. Senator Mitch McConnell was presented the Golden Plate Award as Kentucky’s longest-serving senator with a record seven terms and the Senate Republican Leader.
-The award was bestowed by Awards Council member and Baseball Hall of Fame inductee Cal Ripken, Jr.
+Awards Council member Cal Ripken, Jr., legendary Baltimore Orioles shortstop and Baseball Hall of Fame inductee, bestowed the award.